cknoll/mpctools_casadi/README.md

 placed in the user's Python path, or the provided setup script `mpctoolssetup.py` can be used, e.g.,

-    python mpctoolssetup.py install --user
+    python3 mpctoolssetup.py install --user

 to install for the current user only, or

-    sudo python mpctoolssetup.py install
+    sudo python3 mpctoolssetup.py install

 to install systemwide.
+Note that in these commands, you should use the appropriate `python` command for the version you downloaded, i.e., `python3` or `python2`.

 Code is used by importing `mpctools` within python scripts.
 See sample files for complete examples.

-### Python 3 Support ###
+### Python 2.7 Support ###

-Support for Python 3.4+ has been added on an experimental basis.
-To use MPCTools with Python 3, you will need to download the Python 3 zip from the [Downloads][bbdownloads] section.

-The Python 3 files are generated automatically from the Python 2 sources using Python's `2to3` conversion utility.
-This translation seems to work, but there may be subtle bugs.
-Please report any issues you discover.
+In older versions of MPCTools, source files were written to be compatible with Python 2.7, and Python 3 versions were automatically generated using Python's `2to3` conversion utility.
+However, as of version 2.4, these roles are reversed.
+That is, the source files for MPCTools and the example files are now written to be compatible with Python 3.5+, and Python 2 versions are generated automatically.
+The code has been written so as to require only a minimal set of changes for Python 2.7 compatibility, but please report any bugs that you find.

+For normal users who use MPCTools fia the [downloads][bbdownloads] link, this change should be completely transparent, and you can continue to update MPCTools by re-downloading the approprate `.zip` file.
+However, for advanced users who may be using MPCTools directly from a clone of the repository, you will need to either start using Python 3, or you will have to switch to using `.zip` files from the [downloads][bbdownloads] section.

+Finally, note that [Python 2.7 end of life][py27eol] is Jaunary 1st, 2020.
+After this point, Python 2.7 will no longer be supported by the Python developers.
+At or before this date, we will stop releasing Python 2 versions of MPCTools, so you should make plans to upgrade in the near future.

 ## Documentation ##